Gillette Wrongful Death Attorneys

-If you lost a spouse, child, parent, or family member, we understand that the last thing you want to think about is money.
+If you lost a spouse, child, parent, or other family member, we understand that the last thing you want to think about is money.
 That’s why you need an experienced Gillette personal injury attorney to handle your case, so you and your family can grieve and find time to heal.
-Call Steven Titus & Associates, P.C., at (307) 257-7800; we are here to listen and take action to hold the people responsible for your loved one’s death accountable for what they have done.
+Call Steven Titus & Associates, P.C., at (307) 317-0916; we are here to listen and take action to hold the people responsible for your loved one’s death accountable for what they have done.

 Legally, wrongful death refers to the death of a person caused by someone else's neglect or wrongful action.
 A driver who starts playing a game on his smartphone and does not notice a pedestrian in the crosswalk would be considered negligent.
 If he hits the pedestrian, who then dies, it would be a wrongful death.
 An act of violence that results in death, such as a shooting or stabbing, is also grounds for a wrongful death suit, but these cases are less common.

 In Wyoming, a wrongful death lawsuit must be filed by a representative for the estate of the person who died.
 This is usually a family member, such as a surviving spouse, parent, or child, but it can be a legal representative established by a will or other document.
 Family members of the deceased who cannot directly file a wrongful death lawsuit may still be able to participate in the claim and seek additional damages.
 For example, if a man was killed in a coal mining accident and his adult son is the legal representative for the man’s estate, the son can file a wrongful death lawsuit, but other children who are not representatives can also join in to seek damages for themselves.

-Common wrongful death damages include:
+Compensatory wrongful death damages include: